TeamMH/minehut.xyz/README.md

 ## Contribute

 You can contribute by making a pull request on this GitHub.
-You may only edit the markdown (.md) files located in the `pages` directory.
+The markdown files are located inside the `pages` directory.
+The home page is the `index.md` file.